 How I Work

-I work primarily with teenagers and adults in individual and family therapy and integrate a variety of modalities into my work.
-I am also a certified yoga teacher with specialized training in therapeutic yoga.
-I am especially passionate about integrating therapeutic yoga and mindfulness into the work I do with clients and find it beneficial when working with anxiety and trauma-related symptoms.
+I work primarily with teenagers, young adults and adults through individual and family therapy.
+I specialize in working with anxiety disorders, trauma symptoms, substance use, grief, and young adults impacted by cancer.
+I am also a certified yoga instructor with specialized training in therapeutic yoga.
+I am especially passionate about integrating therapeutic yoga and mindfulness practices into the work I do with clients and find it especially beneficial when working with anxiety and trauma-related symptoms.
 I find that these frameworks provide a variety of concrete tools to use when in distress, and also aid in deeply integrating change, growth and healing.
 That way, growth can be maintained.
-I also utilize Motivational Interviewing, Trauma Focused Therapy (TF-CBT), Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).
+I also utilize Motivational Interviewing, Trauma Focused Therapy (TF-CBT), Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) in therapy.

 I view therapy as a collaboration.
 I believe you bring your own unique set of strengths to the table and together we will explore modalities which best suit you and your current concerns.
 I will meet you where you’re at in your process with compassion and I offer a safe space where you can explore concerns openly and honestly.
 I believe that all beings are whole as they are and worthy, and therapy can aid us in returning to that remembrance.